Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

-The Gospels of Matthew and Luke are the only two of the four gospels that recorded information about the birth of Jesus.
-Each writer told the story from his own perspective.
+The Gospels of Matthew and Luke are the only two of the four gospels that record information about the birth of Jesus.
+Each writer tells the story from his own perspective.
 However, their stories do not contradict each other.

 According to the Gospel of Matthew, the messenger angel Gabriel told the Virgin Mary she would be conceived by the Holy Spirit and would have a son and his name would be Jesus.

 Matthew tells the story of the Magi (wise men) who followed a star to Bethlehem to present gifts to Jesus.
 Because there were only three men on Christmas cards and in art, people tend to think there were only three because of the three gifts of gold, frankincense, and myrrh they presented to Jesus.
 Research indicates that there were at least 12 men in the caravan that traveled to Bethlehem.